SudheerRaj4u/Data-Driven-Surrogate-Model-for-Deformation-of-a-Soft-Bellow-Actuator_Sudheer/README.md

 ## Project Overview

-This project develops and evaluates machine learning surrogate models to predict the deformation behavior of a soft bellow actuator based on geometric and loading parameters.
-The models serve as computationally efficient alternatives to Finite Element Analysis (FEA) simulations performed in ANSYS.
+The main goal of this project is to develop and evaluate a machine learning model to preduct the deformation behavior of a Soft Bellow Actuator based on its geometric and loading parameters.
+These models should serve as computationally efficient alternatives to Finite Element Analysis (FEA) simulations which performed in ANSYS as per the assignment.

 **MATLAB Version:** R2025b (25.2.0.2998904)

 ## Dataset Information

-The dataset contains **1,134 unique combinations** of input parameters simulated using FEA in ANSYS.
+This dataset contains **1,134 unique combinations** of input parameters simulated using FEA in ANSYS.

 ### Input Features (4 parameters):
 1. **Height** - Actuator height dimension
 2. **Length** - Actuator length dimension
 3. **Pressure** - Applied internal pressure
-4. **Thickness** - Wall thickness
+4. **Thickness** - Actuator Wall thickness

 ### Output Variable:
-- **Deformation** - Resulting actuator deformation (target variable)
+- **Deformation** - The Target variable  for the actuator.

 ### Data File:
 - `Soft_Actuator_FEA_Dataset.csv` (Update the file path in the script)

 ## Project Structure

-The complete analysis is contained in a single MATLAB script:
+The complete analysis is scripted in a single MATLAB script file:
-- **`SR_actuator_Script3.m`** - Main script with all 18 sections (described below)
+- **`SR_actuator_Script3.m`** - The Main script has all 18 sections and described as follows:

 ## Script Sections and Workflow